 Oil Pulling is an ancient Ayurvedic remedy mentioned in Charaka Samhita and Sushratha’s Arthashastra that has been used for many conditions and is a great tool for detoxification.

 I’m always very skeptical when it comes to something that people claim can cure a lot of conditions.
 But then another part of me knows that there are traditional folk therapies, like oil pulling for detoxification, that really can accomplish many of the things professed.

-Although the Detox Challenge is officially over, I am still experimenting with methods of detoxification other than dietary.
+I have been experimenting with methods of detoxification other than dietary.
 Now that I am somewhat detoxified by following the GAPS Intro protocol for 18 days (and I feel really good) I want to continue with a different detox protocol.
 I had heard about oil pulling and was intrigued.

 Oil Pulling was discovered by Dr. F. Karach, M.D., who was suffering from a blood disease.
 He tried many different remedies, until he came upon oil pulling, a term he coined.

 According to Dr. Karach, oil actually has micro-organisms that can treat most medical ailments.
 This includes everything from dental diseases like gingivitis to digestive diseases.

 Simply, the oil is swished around in the mouth for 20 minutes.
 The oil is worked in the mouth by pushing and pulling and drawing it through the teeth.
 It is best to do this before meals on an empty stomach.